-Name Capacity Board Member Classification Zuhair Al-Zamel Chairman of the Board Nomination and Remuneration Committee (BNRC) Independent Member Tarek Al-Mousa Member of the Board Nomination and Remuneration Committee (BNRC) Non-Executive Member Nadia Akil Nadia AkilMember of the Board Nomination and Remuneration Committee (BNRC)
+Name Capacity Board Member Classification Zuhair Al-Zamel Chairman of the Board Nomination and Remuneration Committee (BNRC) Independent Member Tarek Al-Mousa Tarek Al-Mousa Member of the Board Nomination and Remuneration Committee (BNRC) Nadia AkilMember of the Board Nomination and Remuneration Committee (BNRC) Executive Member

-The Board Nomination and Remuneration Committee (BNRC) was formed pursuant to a Board Resolution dated 10 November 2016 for a period of three years renewed periodically, which has recently been renewed following the election/ appointment of the Company's Board of Directors on May 2021.
+The Board Nomination and Remuneration Committee (BNRC) was formed pursuant to a Board Resolution dated 10 November 2016 for a period of three years renewed periodically, which has recently been renewed following the election/ appointment of the Company's Board of Directors on May 2024.
 Members of the BNRC carry out the responsibilities of the Committee assigned to them as per the Committee Charter, which defines the framework and tasks assigned to it.
 Furthermore, the BNRC Secretary has been reappointed to carry out the assigned roles.
+It is worth noting that, subsequently to the date of this report, and following the resignation of Ms. Nadia Akil from the Company's Board of Directors, Mr. Hamad Adnan Malallah was appointed as a member of the Nominations and Remuneration Committee to replace the resigning member, pursuant to Board of Directors Resolution No. 1/2025 issued on 15th January 2025.

-Board Nomination and Remuneration Committee' Meetings Record during the Year 2023
+Board Nomination and Remuneration Committee' Meetings Record during the Year 2024

-Name & Capacity Meeting No. 01/23 held on 29 March 2023 Number of meetings attended in 2023 Zuhair Al-Zamel Chairman of the Board Nomination and Remuneration Committee (BNRC) $\checkmark$ 1/1 Tarek Al-Mousa Member of the Board Nomination and Remuneration Committee (BNRC) $\checkmark$ 1/1 Nadia Akil Member of the Board Nomination and Remuneration Committee (BNRC) $\checkmark$ 1/1
+Name & Capacity Meeting No. 01/24 held on 27 March 2024 Meeting No. 02/24 held on 30 September 2024 Number of meetings attended in 2024 Zuhair Al-Zamel Chairman of the Board Nomination and Remuneration Committee (BNRC) \checkmark \checkmark 2/2 Tarek Al-Mousa Member of the Board Nomination and Remuneration Committee (BNRC) \checkmark \checkmark 2/2 Nadia Akil Member of the Board Nomination and Remuneration Committee (BNRC) \checkmark \checkmark 2/2